Compositionality of Rewriting Rules with Conditions: Category-theoretical preliminaries

 \begin{definition}[Stability of $\cM$-morphisms under FPCs] Let $\bfC$ be an $\cM$-adhesive category (for $\cM$ a class of monomorphisms).
 Then $\cM$-morphisms in $\bfC$ are said to be \emph{stable under FPCs} if whenever for a pair of morphisms $(a,b)$ with $a:A\hookrightarrow B$ in $\cM$ and $b:C\rightarrow B$ arbitrary, if $(b',a')$ such that $a\circ b=b'\circ a'$ is the FPC of $(a,b)$, then $b'\in \cM$. \end{definition}

-\subsection{Summary: full set of necessary assumptions for DPO and SqPO rewriting}
+\subsection{Summary: full set of assumptions for DPO and SqPO rewriting}

-Combining all findings of the previous two sections (together with some insights from the constructions presented in the following sections), the requirements for associative Double-Pushout (DPO) and Sesqui-Pushout (SqPO) rewriting that admit conditions on both objects and morphisms read as follows:
+Combining all findings of the previous two sections (together with some insights from the constructions presented in the following sections), we present here sets of requirements for associative Double-Pushout (DPO) and Sesqui-Pushout (SqPO) rewriting that admit conditions on both objects and morphisms.
+As we were primarily motivated by deriving a \emph{sufficient} set of assumptions in order to study rewriting theories in the life-sciences (as in~\cite{BK2020}), we have not attempted to prove that the assumptions provided are strictly \emph{necessary}, albeit the latter point might in itself provide an interesting direction for future work.